Guidance for comparing courses

 • Views can change: we do not know how much of each person’s response is determined by things that can change – like their mood or the weather.
 We therefore don’t know whether the people replying to the survey would give the same answers if we asked them the survey questions a second time.
 We can’t ask people to do the same survey twice, so the best way around this kind of uncertainty is to ask a lot of people.
 This should cancel out differences.

-• Impact of the pandemic and industrial action: The final year students surveyed in the National Student Survey (NSS) in 2023 will have experienced disruption during their course from the COVID lockdown measures and some may have faced disruption from industrial action affecting teaching and assessments.
-A review of the NSS results showed no evidence of unexpected volatility in the results.
+• Impact of industrial action and the Covid recovery period: The final year students surveyed in the National Student Survey (NSS) in 2024 will have experienced disruption during their course from the Covid recovery period, and some may have faced disruption from industrial action affecting teaching and assessments.
 The NSS survey invites students to reflect on their student experience as a whole – and it may be assumed that many responded on that basis, so the impact of the pandemic and/or industrial action may be on some students’ minds.

 Find out more information about the data we publish in our ’About our Data’ section.